ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ## Verifying Transparent Claims

 For a given Artifact, Verifiers take as trusted inputs:

-1. the distributed identifier of the issuer (or its resolved key manifest)
+1. the distributed identifier of the issuer (or its resolved key manifest),
-2. the expected name of the artifact (i.e. the `feed`)
+2. the expected name of the artifact (i.e. the `feed`),
-3. the list of service identities of trusted TS
+3. the list of service identities of trusted TS.

 When presented with a transparent claim for the Artifact, they verify its Issuer identity, signature, and receipt.
 They may additionally apply a validation policy based on the protected headers present both in the envelope or in the countersignature and the statement itself, which may include security-critical Artifact-specific details.

 Some verifiers may systematically resolve the issuer DID to fetch their latest DID document.
 This strictly enforces the revocation of compromised keys: once the issuer has updated its document to remove a key identifier, all claims signed with this `kid` will be rejected.
-However, Others may delegate DID resolution to a trusted third party and/or cache its results.
+However, others may delegate DID resolution to a trusted third party and/or cache its results.

 Some verifiers may decide to skip the DID-based signature verification, relying on the TS registration policy and the scrutiny of other verifiers.
 Although this weakens their guarantees against key revocation, or against a corrupt TS, they can still keep the receipt and blame the issuer or the TS at a later point.